Delairea odorata: Description

 Delairea odorata is a fast-growing vine that can climb to heights of 2–4 m.

 The glossy and semi-succulent leaves, which are 3-10 cm long and 3-8 cm wide, are alternately arranged along the stems.
-They have 3-10 rather broad lobes.
+They have 3–10 rather broad lobes.
 The upper leaf surface is light green, usually with a somewhat purple cast, while the reverse is somewhat silvery.

 The plant's stems and leaves will die between late summer and early autumn, being superseded by new shoots that employ the old stems as climbing support.

 Inflorescence

 Its sweet-scented discoid flowers are yellow, and lack the petal-like ray florets found in typical daisies.
 They have tiny tubular florets surrounded by an involucre of 8-10 small green phyllaries (3-5 mm long).
 Flower-heads (2-7 mm across and 2-5 mm long) occur in compact clusters at the ends of the branches (terminal corymbs), with clusters consisting of about 15-50 flower-heads.
 Flowering occurs mostly during winter to early spring.
+More broadly, it can flower from as early as autumn through to early spring.

 The seeds (or achenes) are approximately 2 mm long and are reddish-brown in colour, with a pappus of silky white hairs that is 5-6 mm long.
 Most of its seed in North America and possibly elsewhere is unviable, which may be due to a lack of effective pollinators.
 However, the plant readily reproduce from stem fragments, stolons, or rhizomes as small as 2.5 cm.